 Screenwriter-director Steven Knight’s latest film, out now in theaters worldwide, is Sergei Bodrov’s “Seventh Son,” an action-adventure epic starring Academy Award winners Jeff Bridges and Julianne Moore, based on a screenplay he co-wrote with Charles Leavitt, inspired by the novel ‘The Spook’s Apprentice: Revenge of the Witch’ (2004) by Joseph Delaney.
 Mr. Knight’s 2014 films as a screenwriter include Lasse Hallström’s delightful “The Hundred-Foot Journey” with Helen Mirren, and the powerful drama “Locke,” which he also directed, and stars Tom Hardy.
-With his name attached to several other upcoming and noteworthy film projects with actors including Tobey Maguire, Emma Thompson, Bradley Cooper and Uma Thurman in the leading roles, Mr. Knight is one of today’s leading and most productive screenwriters who was a guest of honor at last year’s Film Fest Oostende in Belgium, attending the premiere of “Locke.”
+With his name attached to several other upcoming and noteworthy film projects with actors including Tobey Maguire, Emma Thompson, Bradley Cooper, and Uma Thurman, Mr. Knight is one of today’s leading and most productive screenwriters.
+He was a guest of honor at last year’s Film Fest Oostende in Belgium, attending the premiere of “Locke.”

 So that’s the reason why you also started directing, with “Hummingbird” and “Locke” as your first features?

-The idea was to look at a person who was the most ordinary person in Britain, with all of the characteristics: he’s married, he’s got two children, he works in construction, he’s dressed flamboyantly and has a very regimented way of living.
+The idea was to look at a person who was the most ordinary person in Britain, with all of the characteristics.
+He’s married, he’s got two children, he works in construction, he’s dressed flamboyantly, and has a very regimented way of living.
 But he has made one mistake and so, the idea was to join him at a point in his life when in that ninety minutes everything is going to change.
 I think everybody has those ninety minutes; also, if you drive by a construction site and you see the construction trucks arriving, you won’t think anything of it, but for the people working there, it is a heart-beating, pulsating thriller.
-And so I was trying to find a thriller where it wouldn’t get in the local paper, it wouldn’t make the local news, nothing is going to trouble the police, it’s just this man’s life.
-Then you have to see if that is enough for an audience, and also, my believe is, no matter what the budget of the film is, or no matter what special effects you use, the place on the screen where the audience is looking, is in the eyes of the actor.
+And so I was trying to find a thriller where it wouldn’t get in the local paper, it wouldn’t make the local news, nothing is going to trouble the police.
+It’s just this man’s life.
+Then you have to see if that is enough for an audience, and also, my belief is, no matter what the budget of the film is, or no matter what special effects you use, the place on the screen where the audience is looking, is in the eyes of the actor.
 They want to know what is going on in the actor’s mind.
-So I stripped away anything else and all you get to see, is this actor having this experience.
+So I stripped away anything else, and all you get to see is this actor having this experience.
 I didn’t know if that was going to work at all, but it seems to have worked.
-To me it’s more like returning to the tradition of storytelling: when you tell or read your children a story, they look into a distance and you know they are seeing what you are saying.
+To me, it’s more like returning to the tradition of storytelling.
+When you tell or read your children a story, they look into a distance, and you know they are seeing what you are saying.
 This film requires the audience to do something similar.
 One of the nicest things people have said is that they forget that they haven’t seen the other characters.
 In fact, some of them think they have seen the other characters, which is great because they have made it up themselves.
-That’s what human beings do: when you hear a voice or when you hear a situation, you speculate—sometimes deliberately, sometimes accidentally, that’s what happens.
+That’s what human beings do; when you hear a voice or when you hear a situation, you speculate—sometimes deliberately, sometimes accidentally.
+That’s what happens.

 What’s your favorite place to write and why?

 It is very early in the morning and anywhere, really.
 It doesn’t make a difference.
 Once you start writing, after two or three minutes—as long as there’s no distraction—you forget where you are.
-It’s almost bad, because if you’re sitting in an uncomfortable position, you forget it and it’s not until you stop writing, you realize you have been sitting is this uncomfortable situation the whole time—it‘s really painful and you didn’t realize it.
-My theory is, whatever you use to write, a screenplay in particular, is the same part of your mind that dreams.
-Everybody dreams and if you look at the dialogue within your dream, it’s brilliant.
+It’s almost bad because if you’re sitting in an uncomfortable position, you forget it, and it’s not until you stop writing, you realize you have been sitting is this uncomfortable situation the whole time—it‘s really painful, and you didn’t realize it.
+My theory is, whatever you use to write, a screenplay, in particular, is the same part of your mind that dreams.
+Everybody dreams, and if you look at the dialogue within your dream, it’s brilliant.
 The dialogue is perfect, in a dream, because people speak exactly how they would speak.
 The structure is all over the place, the story is surreal, but the dialogue within each moment is perfect.
-So there is something within everybody that is able to invent dialogue.
-If you can get to a point where you switch whatever else is switched on off and use whatever that bit is that dreams and just do it and the read it back, that’s when it gets good.
+So there is something within everybody that can invent dialogue.
+If you can get to a point where you switch whatever else is switched on-off, and use whatever that bit is that dreams and just do it and read it back, that’s when it gets good.

-Do you also have some sort of feedback during the writing process?
+Do you also have some feedback during the writing process?

 Do you, both as a writer and as a director, have carte blanche?

 Pretty much, although it depends what it is.
-I mean, I also do commissions for Hollywood studios, big budget films.
+I mean, I also do commissions for Hollywood studios, big-budget films.
 Studios have a structure that, in my opinion, is completely understandable and legitimate.
-It’s a business: they are investing money in your story and they want their money back.
+It’s a business; they are investing money in your story, and they want their money back.
 They need certain guarantees which you can’t have.
-If you are building a building, you know there is going to be a building at the end of it.
+If you are building a building, you know there will be a building at the end of it.
 Making a film is something completely different.
-So what the studios do, they look at what’s made money before and they’ll do it again and again till it stops making money—which is fine.
-And that’s why they have all the rules, like the character art, the journey of the character or the character must change, which is fine too: what they’re looking for, is a formula to make sure they get their money back and it’s perfectly understandable.
+So what the studios do.
+They look at what’s made money before, and they’ll do it again and again till it stops making money—which is fine.
+And that’s why they have all the rules, like the character art, the journey of the character or the character must change, which is fine too.
+What they’re looking for is a formula to make sure they get their money back, and it’s perfectly understandable.
 So when you write for them, you stick to those rules.
 But every now and again, if you are doing something that is an original idea, you can just decide that the rules don’t apply—I don’t think there’s any art form where there are so many rules applied.
-If a painter paints a painting and thirty percent of the painting is blue, and someone then said, ‘For a successful painting forty percent of the painting must be blue,’ it would be ludicrous.
-But that’s sort of what happens with film where a precedent is set and then it is applied to everything.
-Hollywood is full of very good people who do very good work, but they need to make the money.
+If a painter paints a painting, and thirty percent of the painting is blue, what if someone then said, ‘For a successful painting, forty percent of the painting must be blue.’
+That would be ludicrous.
+But that’s sort of what happens with film where a precedent is set, and then it is applied to everything.
+Hollywood is full of very good people who do very good work, but they need to make money.
 So if you got a low-budget like “Locke” and you are free to do what you want, then that’s great too, because you can experiment.
 Also, you know, having the response I had with the film, I feel I might devote myself to making more films in experimental ways—not the same as “Locke” and not experimental for the sake of it—but films that are capturing performances primarily.

 Do you rehearse a lot with your actors?

 I used to believe in rehearsing quite a lot, but I don’t so much anymore.
 With “Locke,” it’s different.
 We sat around the table for five days and just read the script all over again.
 When we filmed it, Tom [Hardy] and the other actors had the script in front of them.
-The way I did it, was, we put three cameras in the car, put the car on the low loader, Tom had the script in front of him, I would say ‘Action’ and we’d shoot the whole film.
+We put three cameras in the car, put the car on the low loader, Tom had the script in front of him, I would say ‘Action,’ and we’d shoot the whole film.
 Then we’d stop, have a break, and shoot the whole film again, beginning to end.
 The other actors were in a hotel conference room and stayed in touch with Tom in the car, so the conversations you hear are real.
 We did the whole thing as if it were a play.
-They had the words, they never deviated from the words—probably not more than five or six words in a sequence were deviated—but the performance was different every single time because they could.
-Halfway through I gave the other actors—other than Tom—different motivations.
+They had the words; they never deviated from the words—probably not more than five or six words in a sequence were deviated—but the performance was different every single time because they could.
+Halfway through, I gave the other actors—other than Tom—different motivations.
 To Ruth Wilson, who played Tom’s wife, I said at one point, ‘Try to play it now as if you wanted to get rid of him for years.
 You want him to go, and this is your opportunity.
 You are annoyed, but you’re thinking, great, he’s got to go.’
-Then we’d see how that plays out and it was possible to intercut the different motivations without any problem, really, because people can have many motivations in the same phone call.
+Then we’d see how that plays out, and it was possible to intercut the different motivations without any problem, really, because people can have many motivations in the same phone call.

 What surprises me is that you cast French actress and leading lady Audrey Tautou—fresh from her worldwide hit and five-time Academy Award nominated French comedy “Le fabuleux destin d’Amélie Poulain” —in “Dirty Pretty Things” , her first English-language film, overcoming the language barrier since her English wasn’t that well, I suppose?

 Yes.
 I had written three novels, and the fourth one was “Dirty Pretty Things.”
 When I read it back, it felt like direction for a film, because I started writing in the present tense.
 There’s a very analyzed fact, in my opinion, about screenwriting.
-When you write direction, you write it in the present tense, he looks out of the window, not he looked out of the window.
+When you write direction, you write it in the present tense, like, ‘He looks out of the window,’ and not, ‘He looked out of the window.’
 It makes you write differently.
 It feels as if, to me anyway, more possibilities of what could come next.
 So I then wrote “Dirty Pretty Things” as a screenplay , submitted it and it worked.

 Before you started writing, was there anyone in particular who had inspired you or who had broadened your horizon to do what you’re doing now?

 I always do.
-When you’re writing, if something comes quickly, it’s good and then you can’t get it done quick enough.
-It’s as if it’s already done and the business is to getting it written.
+When you’re writing, if something comes quickly, it’s good.
+Then you can’t get it done quick enough.
+It’s as if it’s already done, and the business is to get it written.
 But if it takes a long time, there’s a problem.
-Things that have taken me the longest time is because there was something fundamentally wrong and that’s what’s slowing it down.
-Now I’m also trying to do things about memory, where people remember things and try to look at the way things actually looked in their head when they remember things.
-When you’re a kid, you see a room which consists of the chair, the dark staircase, the fireplace maybe, and if you just have that, see how that looks and try to get somewhere close to the imaginary that people have inside their heads.
+Things that have taken me the longest time is because there was something fundamentally wrong, and that’s what’s slowing it down.
+Now, I’m also trying to do things about memory, where people remember things and try to look at the way things actually looked in their head when they remember things.
+When you’re a kid, you see a room which consists of the chair, the dark staircase, the fireplace maybe, and if you just have that, see how that looks and try to get somewhere close to the image that people have inside their heads.
 Filmmaking is as close as you can get to a dream, I think.
 And everybody knows dreams.

 How about your plans to write a screenplay of “Rebecca”?